vsch/ArduinoNanoLowPowerSleepMode/README.md

    5. To use USB port for communications and programming when it is connected but disable the USB driver chip when it is not, you will need to:
-      1. Desolder the resistor that connects to the `USB+5` line and solder it to `+5V` trace, the one cut in 3.ii.
+      1. Desolder the resistor that connects to the `USB +5` line and solder it to `+5V` trace, the one cut in 3.ii.
 If you scrape or sand away the solder mask over that trace opposite to the resistor pad, the one near to the USB driver, then you will be